What Is the Contest?

 When Is the Contest Held?

-Registration is each year in the Fall.
-Teams work on their projects from November through January.
-Winners are announced each year in a video announcement on International Polar Bear Day, February 27, at 3:30 CT.
+Registration begins on September 15, 2013 and remains open until October 31, 2013.
+Teams work on their projects until February 3, 2014.
+Winners are announced in a video presentation on International Polar Bear Day, February 27, 2014.

 How Can I Learn More?